Pamela Beidle

 Pamela Graboski Beidle (born July 21, 1951) is an American politician who has served as a member of the Maryland Senate from District 32 since 2019.
 A member of the Democratic Party, she previously represented the district in the Maryland House of Delegates from 2007 to 2019, and was a member of the Anne Arundel County Council from 1998 to 2006.

+Born in Baltimore and raised in Anne Arundel County, Maryland, Beidle graduated from Anne Arundel Community College and Towson University, afterwards starting her own insurance company.
+She was elected to the Anne Arundel County Council in 1998 and 2002.
+She was elected to the Maryland House of Delegates in 2006, and subsequently re-elected in 2010 and 2014, and was elected to the Maryland Senate in 2018 and 2022.
+During her tenure, she served as the chair of the Executive Nominations Committee and the Finance Committee.

 Early life and education

 Beidle was born in Baltimore.
 She graduated from Archbishop Spalding High School and later attended Anne Arundel Community College, earning her associate degree in business in 1977, and Towson University, where she earned her Bachelor of Science degree magna cum laude in business administration in 1994.

 Career

 After graduating from AACC, Beidle started her own insurance company, Beidle Insurance Agency, which she ran with her husband until 2017.
 She was also a member of the Northern Anne Arundel Chamber of Commerce and the National Association of Life Underwriters, and served on the boards of Leadership Anne Arundel and Hospice of the Chesapeake.

 In 1998, Beidle won election to the Anne Arundel County Council in District 1, succeeding term-limited councilmember George F. Bachman Jr. She was sworn in December 1998, and served until December 4, 2006.